YJ-6

 The YJ-6 (鹰击-6 (yingji-6, eagle strike 6)) is a series of Chinese subsonic air-launched anti-ship missile.
 It is manufactured by the China Aerospace Science and Industry Corporation Third Academy.
 The export version is called C-601 and the NATO reporting name is CH-AS-1 Kraken.

 Development

 YJ-6 is China's first air-launched anti-ship missile in large-scale service.
 It was developed from the land-based HY-2 missile with a more compact airframe for aircraft carriage and a newer active-radar seeker.
 The missile used liquid fuel and a large warhead inherited from HY-2.
 It entered service in 1986.

 YJ-63, also known as KD-63 or K/AKD-63, was an air-to-surface missile developed based on the YJ-6.
 YJ-63 (KD-63) is an air-launched cruise missile with an electro-optical (EO) seeker, allowing man-in-the-loop terminal steering via a data link.
+The YJ-63 is powered by a turbojet engine.